On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 There is no complete list of the types of situations we might avoid, but they might include:

-attending appointments, meeting new people, small talk conversations, going into a cafe or shop alone, eating or drinking in public, shopping or queuing, asking for help, making a complaint, sharing your real opinions, talking to people in positions of authority, talking to people you are attracted to, speaking up in meetings, making or receiving telephone calls.
+attending appointments, meeting new people, small talk conversations, eating or drinking in public, shopping or queuing, asking for help, making a complaint, sharing your real opinions, talking to people in positions of authority, talking to people you are attracted to, speaking up in meetings, making or receiving telephone calls.

 How to reduce avoidance